I don't aim to be comprehensive (there are far too many tools available), but just to suggest some starting points.

 Things to know

-You can upload and work with documents on ChatGPT, but the context window is smaller, so you may need to break your document into smaller chunks if it is very large.
+You can upload and work with documents in ChatGPT, but the context window is smaller, so you may need to break your document into smaller chunks if it is very large.

 3. Work with up to 50 of your own documents at once

-Create study guides, outlines, summaries, an FAQ, and "Audio Overview" from a set of your own documents.
+Create study guides, outlines, summaries, FAQ, timeline, and "Audio Overview" from a set of your own documents.

 NotebookLM's Audio Overview will generate a "podcast" conversation between two voices, based on your documents.